Avkhlevchuk/ToDo-List/README.md

 The To-Do List project is about managing routine tasks and tracking their status.

-This project has a simple user interface, but the app is designed for this user with modern architecture Viper, using the principle SOLID and best practices
+This project has a simple user interface, but the app is designed with modern architecture Viper, using the principle SOLID and best practices.

 ## To-Do List consists off: